 So, Sonya has this whole clichéd “wall of clues” thing going for the tournament and the Mortal Kombat birthmark situation, and out of nowhere, she’s like, “Well, since now the movie is in progress, we should abruptly visit this related spot in the middle of the desert.”
 Again, kind of glad they don’t get into it, but just because you don’t see them make the sausage doesn’t mean you’re gonna buy it.

 The trio PARACHUTE into this desert and somehow quickly run into Liu Kang, who has this whole remote temple going with Raiden and the hat-blade guy.
 They reiterate the plot being about this tournament that, again, will never happen.
-Just turn off the movie if you are looking for the tournament that it is expressly about, because that just never happens.
-The movie instead culminates in Sub-Zero fighting a 60-year-old man, and it’s no more a climax than any other of the other rare, completely tedious fights in this movie about a fighting tournament.
+Just turn off the movie if you are looking for the tournament that it is expressly about, because that does not happen.
+The movie instead culminates in Sub-Zero fighting a 60-year-old man, and it’s no more a climax than any other of the other rare, completely tedious fights in this movie about a fighting tournament that ends up canceled.

 If anything good can be said about this movie that looks like shit, sounds like shit, is acted like shit, is written for shit, and contains no value, it’s that at least it was fortuitously scheduled to just squeeze its way into the pandemic’s straight-to-streaming window.
 This movie is not a proper theatrical release; it is a video game movie by way of a SyFy original, and just as bad as that marriage implies.
 Despite any complexity of combos, never has Mortal Kombat made finishing harder.